T. J. Acree

-T. J. Acree (born July 21, 1982) is a former Canadian football wide receiver for multiple teams in the Canadian Football League.
+T. J. Acree (born July 21, 1982) is an American former professional football wide receiver for multiple teams in the Canadian Football League.
 From 2005 to 2008, Acree played for the BC Lions, Edmonton Eskimos, Toronto Argonauts, and Saskatchewan Roughriders.

 College career

 Acree played college football for the Boise State Broncos, starting as a walk-on.
 He wasn't actively recruited by any college football programs out of high school, and Boise State showed little interest in him initially.
 Boise State invited Acree to walk-on primarily at the recommendation of Broncos coach Dirk Koetter's brother, who coached Acree at Highland High School.
 After redshirting in his true freshman year, he caught a single pass for eight yards in his first year as an active player.
 He played in seven games as a sophomore but made no receptions.
 In his junior year, Acree was given a scholarship for the first time and began to play an active role as a receiver.
 He finished the year with 51 catches for 758 yards and seven touchdowns.
 Acree's success continued in his final year with the Broncos, as he finished with 55 receptions for 947 yards and eight touchdowns, all career-highs.